Council Members Bios

 In the fall of 2015, Michele was elected to serve on the Draper City Council.
 Michele is absolutely thrilled to be part of the Draper City Council.
 City government is the peoples’ government where your voice matters.
 Michele encourages you to become more involved in local government and looks forward to seeing you at Draper City Council meetings.
 She loves being part of local government because this is where you can make a city feel like a warm community.

 Michele was named Mrs. Utah in 2013 and was a statewide spokesperson for ADHD.
 She is an active volunteer in her children’s school as an elected member of Draper Parks Middle School Community Council and a member of the PTA.
 She is a member of Pet Partners in Utah and can be seen with her dog Bernard visiting local nursing homes and hospitals.
-In the winter months, you can find her down at the State Capital listening to the debates about education, air quality and economy.
-She is currently working on a statewide glass-recycling program during this upcoming session.
+In the winter months, you can find her down at the Utah State Capitol listening to the debates about education, air quality and economy.

 Michele’s international travels and charitable work have been her life’s highlights.
 It began when she spent a year aboard in Australia as a student ambassador of the United States with the American Field Service Exchange Group.
 She has been very fortunate and blessed to have traveled to 35 different countries.
 These travels have truly opened her heart to a world in need.